 To verify the authenticity of an ASNumCert, an AS must have the trusted public key (or certificate) of the signing RIR.
 These few root trusted public key certificates can be distributed using out-of-band mechanisms.
-ASNumCerts can be distributed with BGP UPDATE messages.
+ASNumCerts can be distributed with BGP update messages.
 An ASNumCert is revoked when the corresponding AS number is not used or reassigned to another organization.
 Issues of revocation, though extremely important, are beyond the scope of the present paper; we restrict comment to the observation that revocation is a well-studied issue, if albeit still challenging (e.g., see [1]).
 So far, we assume that every AS has the public key certificates of RIRs and can obtain the ASNumCerts of any other ASes if and when necessary.

-&lt;sup>1If $s_1$ does not own $f_1$ and $\exists f_x \subseteq f_1$ such that $f_x \notin F$ , then $s_1$ overclaims IP prefixes, which is considered to be a type of falsification.
+1If s_1 does not own f_1 and $\exists f_x \subseteq f_1$ such that $f_x \notin F$, then s_1 overclaims IP prefixes, which is considered to be a type of falsification.

 There is much debate on the architecture for authenticating the public keys of ASes in the BGP security community, particularly on the pros and cons of using a strict hierarchical trust model vs. a distributed trust model, e.g., a web-of-trust model.
-We make the use of a strict hierarchical trust model with depth of one for authenticating AS numbers and their public keys since it is not clear if a web-of-trust model is suitable here.
-Some of the issues with a web-of-trust model are discussed in Appendix 1, e.g., trust bootstrapping, trust transitivity, vulnerability to a single misbehaving party [33, 41].
+We make use of a strict hierarchical trust model (with depth of one) for authenticating AS numbers and their public keys to provide a strong guarantee of security.
+Therefore, it will be difficult for an attacker to spoof an AS as long as it cannot compromise or steal the private key corresponding to the public key of an ASNumCert signed by an RIR or the signing key of an RIR.
+In contrast, a web-of-trust model does not provide such a guarantee.
+Some other issues that arise with a web-of-trust model might include: trust bootstrapping, trust transitivity, and vulnerability to a single misbehaving party [28, 36].

-3.2 BGP Speaker Authentication in psBGP
+3.2.
+BGP Speaker Authentication in psBGP

 An AS may have one or more BGP speakers.
 A BGP speaker must be authorized by an AS to represent that AS to establish a peer relationship with another AS.
 In psBGP, an AS with a certified ASNumCert issues an operational public key certificate shared by all BGP speakers within the AS, namely SpeakerCert.
 A SpeakerCert is signed using the private key of the issuing AS, corresponding to the public key in the AS's ASNumCert (see Figure 1).
 A SpeakerCert is an assertion made by an AS that a BGP speaker with the corresponding private key is authorized to represent that AS.
-SpeakerCerts can be distributed with BGP UPDATE messages.
+SpeakerCerts can be distributed with BGP update messages.

-We consider three design choices for BGP speaker authentication: 1) each BGP speaker is issued a unique public key certificate; 2) group signatures (e.g., see [7]) are used, i.e., each BGP speaker has a unique private key but shares a common public key certificate with other speakers in the same AS; or 3) all BGP speakers in a given AS share a common public-private key pair.
-We propose the latter for its simplicity and practicality.
+We consider three design choices for BGP speaker authentication: 1) each BGP speaker is issued a unique public key certificate; 2) group signatures (e.g., see [8]) are used, i.e., each BGP speaker has a unique private key but shares a common public key certificate with other speakers in the same AS; or 3) all BGP speakers in a given AS share a common public-private key pair.
+We propose the latter primarily for its operational simplicity.
 Choice 1) provides stronger security but requires more certificates, and discloses BGP speaker identities.
-Such disclosure may introduce new competitive security concerns [46].
+Such disclosure may or may not introduce competitive security concerns [40].
 Choice 2) provides stronger security, requires the same number of certificates, and does not disclose BGP identities, but involves a more complex system.